 It is also assumed that inductive assertions are in the form of a single c-expression or the disjunction of c-expressions.
 For simplicity we will restrict our attention to only single-concept learning.
-In the case of multiple-concept learning, the algorithm is repeated for each concept with modifications depending on the assumed interdependence among the concept descriptions (Section 2.3).
+In the case of multiple-concept learning, the algorithm is repeated for each concept with modifications depending on the assumed interdependence among the concept descriptions (Section 4.2.4).

 Let POS and NEG denote sets of events representing positive and negative examples of a concept, respectively.
-A general and simplified version of the STAR algorithm can be described as follows.
+A general and simplified version of the Star methodology can be described as follows:

-Step 1.
-Select randomly an event e from POS.

-Step 2.
-Generate a reduced star, RG(e|NEG, m), of the event e against the set of negative examples NEG, with no more than m elements.
-In the process of star generation apply generalization rules (both selective and constructive), task-specific rules, and heuristics for generating new descriptors supplied by problem background knowledge, and definitions of previously learned concepts.

-Step 3.
-In the obtained star, find a description D with the highest preference according to the assumed preference criterion LEF.

-Step 4.
-If description D covers set POS completely, then go to Step 6.

-Step 5.
-Otherwise, reduce the set POS to contain only events not covered by D, and repeat the whole process from Step 1.
+- 1. Randomly select an event e from POS. - 2.
+Generate a bounded star, G(elNEG,m), of the event e against the set of negative examples NEG, with no more than m elements.
+In the process of star generation apply generalization rules (both selective and constructive), task-specific rules, heuristics for generating new descriptors supplied by problem background knowledge, and definitions of previously-learned concepts. - 3.
+In the obtained star, find a description D with the highest preference according to the assumed preference criterion LEF. - 4.
+If description D covers set POS completely, then go to step 6. - 5.
+Otherwise, reduce the set POS to contain only events not covered by D, and repeat the whole process from step 1. - 6.

-Step 6.
 The disjunction of all generated descriptions D is a complete and consistent concept description.
-As a final step, apply various reformulation rules (defined in the problem background knowledge) and 'contracting' rules ((A.8) and (A.9)) in order to obtain a possibly simpler expression.
+As a final step, apply various reformulation rules (defined in the problem background knowledge) and "contracting" rules [equations (8) and (9) in the Appendix] in order to obtain a possibly simpler expression.

-This algorithm is a simplified version of the general covering algorithm A^q [47, 48].
-The main difference is that algorithm A^q selects the initial events (if possible) from events not covered by any of the descriptions of generated stars, rather than not covered by only the selected descriptions D. This way the algorithm is able to determine a bound on the maximum number of separate descriptions in a disjunction needed to define the concept.
-Such a process may, however, be computationally very costly.
+This algorithm is a simplified version of the general covering algorithm Aq [Michalski, 1975b].
+The main difference is that algorithm Aq selects the initial events (if possible) from events not covered by any of the descriptions of generated stars, rather than not covered by only the selected descriptions D. This way the algorithm is able to determine a bound on the maximum number of separate descriptions in a disjunction needed to define the concept.
+Such a process may, however, be computationally costly.